Seirdy/seirdy.one/content/posts/website-best-practices.md

 : The reference WebP encoder; has dedicated lossless and lossy modes.
 Lossy WebP compression isn't always better than JPEG, but lossless WebP consistently beats PNG.

 `avifenc`
-: The reference AVIF encoder, included in [libavif](https://github.com/AOMediaCodec/libavif)[^8].
+: The reference AVIF encoder, included in [libavif](https://github.com/AOMediaCodec/libavif)[^10].
 AVIF lossless compression is typically useless, but its lossy compression is pretty unique in that it leans towards detail removal rather than introducing compression artifacts.
 Note that AVIF is not supported by Safari or most WebKit-based browsers.

 I put together a [quick script](https://git.sr.ht/~seirdy/dotfiles/tree/3b722a843f3945a1bdf98672e09786f0213ec6f6/Executables/shell-scripts/bin/optimize-image) to losslessly optimize images using these programs.
 For lossy compression, I typically use [GNU Parallel](https://www.gnu.org/software/parallel/) to mass-generate images using different options before selecting the smallest image at the minimum acceptable quality.
-Users who'd rather avoid the command line while performing lossy compression can instead check out [Squoosh](https://squoosh.app/); I've heard good things about it.
+Users who'd rather avoid the command line while performing lossy compression can instead check out [Squoosh](https://squoosh.app/), a JavaScript app that bundles WebAssembly-compiled encoders; I've heard good things about it.

 You also might want to use the HTML `<picture>` element, using JPEG/PNG as a fallback for more efficient formats such as WebP or AVIF, but only if the size savings are more significant than a couple hundred bytes.
 More info in the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture)